 In early 2021, Psychology Today announced that they were going to remove the comments function from all of their blogs, and also delete all historical comment threads.
-On top of their increasingly strict enforcement of tiny (for me!) word limits and content restrictions, this has been a spur to set up my own blog on this site.
+On top of their increasingly strict enforcement of tiny (for me!) word limits and content restrictions, this has significantly reduced how live and exciting a platform PT feels for me, and so has been a spur to set up my own blog on this site.
 What exactly this new more personal blog will turn into remains to be seen.

 One simple version of what it will do is that for longer posts, where on PT I’d have to split them up into multiple subposts, I can now publish teasers on PT and the full versions here.
 A coauthored series with engineer James Anderson on the mathematics of optimization as a recovery framework was the first to get this treatment.
 More ambitiously, though, I want this blog to take different directions from those an eating-disorder blog can.
 Anorexia and recovery from it will sometimes still doubtless be my jumping-off points, but the plan is to explore other spheres of mind, body, life, and work.
 One reason is that post-recovery is even more interesting than recovery.
 Another is that post-recovery shades imperceptibly into simply being alive, and all that’s far from simple about that.
 So, I hope that whatever your starting point, you might find something of value in either blog or both.
 You can find the new one here.